axelvaldez/radical-companies/_posts/reviews/2022-07-25-the-power-of-the-powerless.markdown

 <p>Businesses fit <em>every one</em> of theses observations,</p>

 <h1>Businesses Are Dictatorships</h1>
  <p>Businesses fit depressingly well in Havel&rsquo;s framework.
 And this leads to the inescapable conclusion that <em>democracies (governments) are based on dictatorships</em> (businesses) called businesses.
 Even though we intuitively know that &ldquo;a government is not a business&rdquo;, we go back and forth on it.
 The <span class="_paradigm">Radical</span> model is a tool to convert the dictatorships called <em>businesses</em> into <em>companies</em> that operate more like democracies, with decentralized decision-making and ownership.<a href="#en09"><sup id="bm09">&hairsp;&nabla;&hairsp;</sup></a> A side-effect of this is that people will be equipped to be more engaged in their governance.
-As they learn to be company co-owners, people will learn to co-own their governamce as well.</p>
+As they learn to be company co-owners, people will learn to co-own their governance as well.</p>
  <table class="_background">
   <tr>
    <th>